guiwang1201/guiwang1201.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate in School of International Studies, [Zhejiang University]( https://en.wikipedia.org/wiki/Zhejiang_University).
-My primary research interests include corpus linguistics, culturomics, computational social science, and the intersections of language, culture, and history.
+I am currently a PhD candidate in the School of International Studies, [Zhejiang University]( https://en.wikipedia.org/wiki/Zhejiang_University).
+My primary research interests include corpus linguistics, culturomics, computational semantic change, and the intersections of language, culture, and history.

 Feel free to contact me at guiwang1201@gmail.com 😊